jborean93/pypsrp/README.md

 ## How to Install

-To install pypsrp with all basic features, run
+To install pypsrp with all the basic features, run:

 ```bash
 pip install pypsrp